RF5/sidelight/README.md

 # Sidelight GPU monitor
 TL;DR a lightweigth live GPU monitor that sits in the corner of your screen (or second screen).

 Pros:
 - Very small
 - Super lightweight
-- Easily customizable (for those who know a little python)
+- Easily customizable (even more so for those who know a little python)

 Cons:
 - Requires manual installation and python